marttoygoy5/DiscordCoreAPI/Examples/Login.md

-# Login/Instantiation of the library
+# Login/Instantiation of the Library
 ## Make sure you've got the dependencies installed, then create a pointer to the DiscordCoreAPI::DiscordCoreClient class, as follows!
 (Note: Don't forget to execute the agent::wait() function on it, after executing the finalSetup() function.)
 ```C++
 // Main.cpp - Main source file.